 Here’s my problem – I think somehow I can ‘add’ time with Jesus into my busy schedule.
 That’s not how it’s supposed to work.
 Start with Jesus.
 Start every day with Jesus.

-As long as my life revolves around Jesus, then it isn’t wasted at all.
+As long as our lives revolves around Jesus, then they aren’t wasted at all.
 Any moment spent with Jesus isn’t wasted.
-Somedays reading a book or watching a movie or surfing the web is a waste of my time, but time with Jesus?
-Never.
+Some days reading a book or watching a movie or surfing the web is a waste of time, but time with Jesus?
+Never!

 We were created, first and foremost, to praise God.
 Sure, we also have responsibility to be witnesses to the ends of earth, but we can’t fully do that until we first spend time with Jesus.
 I heard someone say once that if God asked them to work 3 hours ministering to other people or serving Him in some way, they’d jump at the offer, but if God asked them to just spend 3 hours with Him…insert cricket chirping…Uh, sure, God?